USABE

 Fostering a community within underrepresented students enhances their personal and professional success.
 By coordinating informal spaces for students to connect with URM undergraduates, graduate students, and alumni, USABE works to expose underrepresented students to a variety of career and mentorship opportunities and strengthen connections within their communities.

-• First-year Engagement: USABE focuses primarily on two main aspects of facilitating undergraduate connections: first-year resources and constituent group support.
-In the beginning of the school year, we hold the “Launching into SEAS: Underrepresented @ Penn Engineering'' NSO preceptorial, which provides incoming engineering first-years with the resources to succeed as they navigate their first year in SEAS.
 In Fall 2021, USABE launched a First-year Ambassador Program, which provides opportunities for programming, leadership, and relationship building for a small cohort of first-years.
 We continued that program last year and are eager to welcome a new cohort of First-year Ambassadors this fall!

-• Constituent Group Engagement: USABE also works closely with our constituent groups to support their missions, initiatives, and events.
+• USABE also works closely with our constituent groups to support their missions, initiatives, and events.
 By engaging with these groups, USABE works to increase the sense of community within underrepresented engineers.
-We also collaborate with our constituents frequently through events such as our E-week social with NSBE and SHPE.

 Past Initiatives

-Freshmen Mentorship Program
+Freshman Mentorship Program

 Underrepresented students often have a harder time adjusting to their first years in college.
 To provide mentorship opportunities for underclassmen to connect with upperclassmen, USABE held a Freshman Mentorship Program in Spring 2022.
 By matching students based on major and interest, underclassmen had the opportunity to gain valuable advice on navigating the challenges of college while upperclassmen had the opportunity to pass on knowledge they have gained in their time at Penn.